shakfu/numchuck/examples/python/README.md

-# PyChuck Python Examples
+# NumChuck Python Examples

-This directory contains illustrated Python examples demonstrating how to use `pychuck` to integrate ChucK audio programming into Python applications.
+This directory contains illustrated Python examples demonstrating how to use `numchuck` to integrate ChucK audio programming into Python applications.

 ## Overview

-These examples progressively demonstrate pychuck features from basic synthesis to advanced techniques, chugin usage, and file loading.
+These examples progressively demonstrate numchuck features from basic synthesis to advanced techniques, chugin usage, and file loading.

 ## Examples